 5. Spruce up your desk with a cute terrarium

-6. Choose tall species to match high ceilings
+6. Choose tall house plant species to match high ceilings

 If you're blessed with high ceilings, choose plant life that makes the most of it.
 You can afford to pick taller, more dramatic species or equally eye-catching trailing varieties without fear of them swamping the room.